-A specialization in human resource management is designed both for students who intend to seek or continue managerial careers in human resources, and for those who are seeking more general leadership positions, but need to understand approaches to attracting, retaining, compensating, motivating and managing employees in contemporary organizations.
+The Human Resource Management major is designed both for students who intend to seek or continue managerial careers in human resources, and for those who are seeking more general leadership positions, but need to understand approaches to attracting, retaining, compensating, motivating and managing employees in contemporary organizations.

-Students are required to successfully complete HURM 6700, Human Resource Management, or its equivalent, by completing either an undergraduate degree in human resource management from an AACSB-accredited school, or by certification through the Human Resource Certification Institute (e.g. PHR, SPHR).
+Students are required to successfully complete HURM 6700, Human Resource Management, or its equivalent, by completing either an undergraduate degree in Human Resource Management from an AACSB-accredited school, or by certification through the Human Resource Certification Institute (e.g. PHR, SPHR).

-In addition to HURM 6700 (typically offered summer and fall terms), students must complete any three additional 6000-level HURM courses of the student's choice.
-Recent offerings include:
+In addition to HURM 6700 (typically offered summer and fall terms), students majoring in Human Resource Management must choose three additional courses of the following.